-Please see our athletic website at hustlinhawks.com to register your student for a sport.
+Please access the School Store in Infinite Campus to register your student for a sport.
 The required physical or alternate year physical forms and the emergency medical consent form can be found in the online registration.
 The Athletic Fee should be paid through the Parent Portal on Infinite Campus.
 Because student-athlete insurance from the WIAA is no longer available, injuries or medical needs of individual student-athletes are the responsibility of the family.
 We welcome all students to become members of our athletic teams.
 The following is a list of athletic opportunities that are open to all students at Greenfield High School.
 The first day of practice is listed.